Xenosaga Episode II: Setting

 Like its predecessor, Xenosaga Episode II takes place in a universe based around science fiction.
 In the year "20XX", the Zohar—an artifact dating from the beginning of the universe which connects to the realm of a god-like energy dubbed U-DO—was unearthed by an archeological expedition in Kenya; the Zohar is key to enabling humanity to travel in space beyond the Solar System.
-Over 4000 years in the future, humanity has left Earth behind to colonize the galaxy following a terrible event, resulting in Earth's location being lost and the planet being dubbed "Lost Jerusalem": by the game's events, humanity has adopted a new calendar system dubbed "Transcend Christ" (T.C.), with the game's events taking place in T.C.
+Over 4,000 years in the future, humanity has left Earth behind to colonize the galaxy following a terrible event.
+This resulted in Earth's location being lost and the planet being dubbed "Lost Jerusalem"; by the game's events, humanity has adopted a new calendar system dubbed "Transcend Christ" (T.C.), with the game's events taking place in T.C.
 4767—equivalent to A.D.
 7277.
 Humanity is now spread across 500,000 planets, with their governments forming the Galaxy Federation.
 Planets are connected through a time warp travel network called the Unus Mundus Network (U.M.N.).
 The U.M.N. is managed by Vector Industries, which also controls interests in the Federation's military.
 Existing alongside humans are Realians, synthetic humans who hold equal status with natural humans.
 The Federation has come under attack from an ancient alien race called the Gnosis, which begin decimating Federation worlds.
 As normal weapons are ineffective against them, Vector develops two different weapon systems designed to fight them: humanoid mecha dubbed AGWS (Anti Gnosis Weapon System), and the similar but more powerful KOS-MOS battle androids.
 There also exist more advanced AGWS models called E.S., powered by Lost Jerusalem artifacts called Vessels of Anima.
 Important organizations include the Kukai Foundation, a group that acts as a shelter for enhanced humans; the U-TIC Organization, a once-scientific group that now wishes to gain control of the Zohar; and Ormus, a secretive cult who worship Lost Jerusalem which secretly funds U-TIC and operations through a political faction called the Immigrant Fleet.